leaf-node/kaya/README.md

 not use that option, but make heavy use of statements like `--exclude /proc`, etc.

+Note that kaya runs `restic init` using the local restic and backups are run using the remote restic.
+If the remote restic version is too old compared to the local one, this can result in an error: `Fatal: config cannot be loaded: unsupported repository version`.
+To fix this, either adjust the restic versions or initialize with a repository version by adjusting how `kaya` calls `restic init`.

 ### Extracting data from backup repos

     mkdir ~/mount/